Consistent Query Answering for Existential Rules with Closed Predicates: Recoverability

-\iflong In this section we establish the upper bounds of the problem of checking weak consistency.
+\ifrecoverability In this section we establish the upper bounds of the problem of checking recoverability of a database.
 It is easy to see that, in the general case, the problem belongs to NP.
-Anyway, the problem becomes tractable (indeed, it is in $\aczero$) if the acyclic property is accompanied by the \ffk or linear one.
+Anyway, the problem becomes tractable (indeed, it is in $\aczero$) if the acyclic property is accompanied by the full or linear one.
 In order to prove this result, we provide two first-order rewriting techniques.
 We also prove that the problem can be solved in polynomial time if the considered dependencies are linear or full and, more specifically, it belongs to $\aczero$ if both such properties are enjoyed.

 \else